 Core Concentrations and Concentration Electives

-In addition to completing core requirements, students must choose one of the concentrations paths below.
-In addition to their concentration specific 3-courses, students select 2-3 additional courses such that the combination adds up to a minimum of 18 units.
-One of these additional courses must be from technical electives associated with the student’s selected concentration.
-The other 1-2 courses could come from either technical electives from the student’s selected concentration or any other concentration and its associated technical electives.
-Up to 3 units of ME 191 (Independent Study) may be petitioned as one of the technical electives.
+In addition to completing the core requirements, students must choose one of the concentration paths below.
+Each concentration has 2 or 3 required courses, and students select additional elective courses such that the combination adds up to a minimum of 18 units.
+If the chosen concentration has 2 required courses (the "Dynamic Systems and Controls" and “Materials and Structures” concentrations), then 2 of the elective courses must come from that concentration.
+If the chosen concentration has 3 required courses (the “Product Realization” and “Thermo, Fluids, and Heat Transfer” concentrations), then 1 of the elective courses must come from that concentration.
+The other elective courses can come from either electives in the student’s chosen concentration or the required courses or electives in any other concentration.
+Up to 3 units of ME 191 (Independent Study) may be petitioned as one of these electives.

 |Dynamic Systems and Controls Concentration|